Amid landslide warning, Swiss village prepares to evacuate – DW – 11/16/2024

 Insurance only pays in case of total loss

-Brienz is located near Davos, where the World Economic Forum takes place every year, at an altitude of around 1150 meters.
+Brienz is located near Davos, where the World Economic Forum takes place every year, at an altitude of around 1,150 meters (3,770 feet).
 The mountain over the village has been moving for a long time, as cracks in the buildings and the slant of the church tower indicate.
-The ground beneath the village slides down into the valley at a rate of 2.40 meters per year.
+The ground beneath the village slides down into the valley at a rate of 2.4 meters (about 7.8 feet) per year.

 "That's 20 centimeters a month," said one of the participants at the information event.
-He said that the damage this was causing continued to grow.
-"Doors that no longer close, sewers that no longer work, walls, ceilings, floors torn apart.
+He said the damage this was causing continued to grow.
+"Doors no longer close, sewers no longer work, walls, ceilings, floors torn apart.
 That's my reality."

 Not due to climate change

-According to an online commentary in a Swiss newspaper about the current situation in Brienz, climate change is exacerbating erosion but was not relevant in this case.
-After the rockslide of 2023, the geomorphologist Michael Dietze from the University of Göttingen in western Germany said that the permafrost in the Alps was thawing as a result of human-made climate change, but this was happening at an altitude of around 3,000 meters.
-He said that Brienz was too low for climate change to be the cause of this landslide.
+According to a recent online commentary in a Swiss newspaper, although climate change is exacerbating erosion this is not the case in Brienz.

+After the 2023 rockslide, the geomorphologist Michael Dietze from the University of Göttingen in western Germany said the permafrost in the Alps was thawing as a result of human-caused climate change, but this was happening at an altitude of around 3,000 meters.
+He said Brienz was too low for climate change to be the cause of this landslide.